-Amazon’s extensive library of sci-fi movies includes everything from major blockbusters to low-budget curiosities.
-Here are the best sci-fi movies to stream on Amazon Prime Video.
+Amazon’s extensive library of science fiction movies includes everything from major blockbusters to low-budget curiosities, all involving favorite sci-fi tropes like futuristic visions, space travel, and alien visitors.
+Here are 10 good sci-fi movies to stream on Amazon Prime Video.

 |What to Watch on Prime Video|

 |Our Top Picks||Best Movies | Best Original Movies | Best TV Shows | Best Original TV Shows | Best Action Movies | Best Sci-Fi Movies | Best Comedy Movies | Best Horror Movies ||

 |Holiday Roundups||Best Halloween Movies | Best Thanksgiving Movies | Best Classic Christmas Movies|

 |Additional Streaming Guides||Best Streaming Devices | Best Streaming Services | Best Specialty Streaming Services | Best Music Streaming Services | How to Use a VPN for Prime Video|